jasonbrianhall/taxsearch_moncounty/README.md

    - Large result sets can take time to process
    - Use `--max-pages` to limit the number of pages retrieved

+5. **URL/Domain Issues**
+   - If connecting to a different county system:
+     - Ensure the URL parameter ends with `SEARCH.html` or the tool will append it
+     - Make sure the domain parameter matches the actual domain for cookie setting
+     - Check logs for any connection errors

 ### Inspecting Log Files

 Use the inspect feature to check the contents of response logs: